NiobiumAlloy/skyblock-rng-optimizer-fork/README.md

 ## Live tests and proof with visual PoC

-Open `calculator.html` for tests or `visual-proof-of-concept.html` directly in your browser — no server, no install, no build step needed.
+Open `calculator.html` for tests or `visual-proof-of-concept.html` directly in your browser, no server, no install, no build step needed.

 ```
 # Clone the repo